mindenit-answers/client/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Mindenit Answers?
+Unsure where to begin contributing to Nure Answers?
 You can start by looking through `beginner-friendly` and `help-wanted` issues:

-* [Beginner-friendly issues](https://github.com/mindenit-answers/client/labels/beginner-friendly) - issues which should only require a few lines of code and a basic understanding of the project
+* [Beginner-friendly issues](https://github.com/nure-answers/client/labels/beginner-friendly) - issues which should only require a few lines of code and a basic understanding of the project
-* [Help wanted issues](https://github.com/mindenit-answers/client/labels/help-wanted) - issues that might require a bit more involvement
+* [Help wanted issues](https://github.com/nure-answers/client/labels/help-wanted) - issues that might require a bit more involvement

 ### Pull Requests